dancryer/PHPCI/UPGRADE.md

 ### `app/AppKernel.php`

-The following bundles was added to the list of default registered bundles:
+The following bundles have been added to the list of default registered bundles:

     `new JMS\AopBundle\JMSAopBundle(),
     `new JMS\DiExtraBundle\JMSDiExtraBundle($this),